fire-eggs/DarkThumbs/README.md

 ### Future Updates
 Looking to do some QOL updates, like updating things that say CBXShell to DarkThumbs and supporting WebP.
-If you have some time and C experience, please feel free to submit edits and we will be happy to push them!
+If you have some time and C++ experience, please feel free to submit edits and we will be happy to review & merge them!